rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/README.md

 ```
 Now run it and try the tab completion!

-Well, The man idea in known the tab completion is make to do things easer than
+Well, The man idea in known the tab completion is make to do things easier  than